 Beyond the immediate post-operative phase, dental implants are not exempt from long-term challenges.
 Peri-implantitis, an inflammatory process affecting the bone and soft tissues around the implant, can lead to bone loss and, ultimately, implant failure.
 This condition mirrors the pathophysiology of gum disease and underscores the necessity for diligent oral hygiene and regular dental check-ups.
 You need to take care of dental implant prosthetics the same way you do natural teeth.
 If you don’t take care of them and keep things clean, you’re likely to have problems down the road.

-For patients with severe grinding or clenching problems, it is possible to cause damage to or sometimes even break the teeth/prosthesis.
-For these patients, we require that they wear a night guard to protect their prostheses from damage due to the heavy wear and tear that results from this habit.
+For patients with severe grinding or clenching problems, this habit can cause damage to or sometimes even break the teeth/prosthesis.
+This happens as a result of the heavy wear and tear that results from this habit.
+For these patients, we require that they wear a night guard to protect their prostheses from breakage.
 This aspect of dental implants is particularly significant because it directly impacts the long-term cost and maintenance commitment associated with implant therapy.

 Maintenance and Lifespan

 Daily Maintenance: The care of dental implants is critically important, mirroring the necessity of the same robust oral hygiene practices like those for natural teeth.
 Patients must commit to a stringent routine that includes brushing twice a day with a soft-bristle toothbrush and flossing daily or using interdental brushes.
 Regular dental check-ups are imperative to monitor the implants and the health of the surrounding tissue.
-Despite their synthetic nature, implants are susceptible to peri-implantitis, an infectious disease similar to periodontitis in natural teeth, which can lead to implant failure if not properly managed.
-Therefore, the assumption that implants require less maintenance because they are not natural teeth is a misconception; in reality, their care demands are necessary to remain healthy.
+Despite their synthetic nature, implants are susceptible to peri-implantitis, an infectious disease similar to periodontitis in natural teeth.
+This can lead to implant failure if not properly managed.
+Therefore, the assumption that implants require less maintenance because they are not natural teeth is a misconception.
+In reality, their care demands are necessary to remain healthy.

 Psychological and Social Aspects

 Adjustment Period: Adapting to dental implants can be challenging.
 Patients often undergo a period of adjustment where speech and eating habits must be relearned or adapted.
-The feel of implant supported teeth is slightly different from natural teeth, and although most people adjust to them extremely well, others need to adjust to them before they feel natural.
+The feel of implant supported teeth is slightly different from natural teeth.
+Although most people adjust to them extremely well, others need a little time before they feel natural.

 Expectation vs. Reality: Many enter the process with the expectation of immediate improvements in appearance and function, underestimating the time and adjustments needed.
 This discrepancy between expectation and reality can have a significant psychological impact, leading to disappointment or frustration during the healing and adjustment phases.